pwwang/hitype/README.md

 -   [x] Compatibility with [ScType](https://github.com/IanevskiAleksandr/sc-type)
 -   [x] Hierarchical and high-resolution cell-type identification
+-   [x] Train weights for your markers with a reference dataset
 -   [x] Speed optimization
 -   [x] Support as an R package with unit tests

 ## Installation

-You can install the development version of hitype like so:
+You can install the development version of `hitype` like so:

 ``` r
 if (!requireNamespace("devtools", quietly = TRUE)) {